moneytech/lvlibc/README.md

 ![forthebadge](https://forthebadge.com/images/badges/contains-cat-gifs.svg)

-LVLibc is the C library of the Lavender OS project, even though its portable to other systems.
+LVLibc aims to be a simple, compatible, and portable C library.

-The whole design has as main principles code correctness, and the extensive use of static linking, instead of dynamic one, even though the latter can be used tricking the build process quite easily
+The whole design has as main principles code correctness, and the extensive use of static linking, instead of dynamic one, even though the latter can be used tricking the build process quite easily.

 ## Documentation